 Back in the day, your park admission to Disney World was the same price, regardless of where and when you visited.
 Things have changed in recent years and Disney has adopted more of a demand-based, tiered pricing structure when it comes to their park tickets.

 Now, as of this writing, a one-day standard theme park ticket could range anywhere from $109-$159, depending on if you visit on a “Value“, “Regular“, or “Peak” day.
-Of course, the price can fluctuate even more if you add on a Park Hopper, a multi-day ticket, or a ‘Flexible Date‘ ticket, which allows you to choose the date you want to start your tickets later.
+Of course, the price can fluctuate even more if you add on a Park Hopper, a multi-day ticket.
 There are a LOT of variables that go into determining the price of your park admission so be sure to read the fine print when purchasing!

 Upgraded Room Views and Locations